Rodneyomukuti/hello_world/index.md

 There are two main branches of statistics that are mailny used and explored by scientists
 1. Descriptive statistics
 2. Inferential statistics

+*This one ends here.
+I will be back shortly with more amazing information about statistics.
+See you:smiley:*